fiolj/sparta/docs/source/fix_ave_grid.rst

 is when averaging is performed.

-This fix performs averaging for all child grid cells in the simulation, which includes unsplit, split, and sub cells.  :ref:`Section How-to<howto-68-details-grid-geometry>` of the manual gives details of how
+This fix performs averaging for all child grid cells in the simulation, which includes unsplit, split, and sub cells.  :ref:`Section How-to<howto-details-grid-geometry-sparta>` of the manual gives details of how
 SPARTA defines child, unsplit, split, and sub cells.

 Grid cells not in the specified *group-ID* will output zeroes for all